Floor Spaan: AZ

 In June 2023, Spaan chose to continue playing in Alkmaar and signed a two-year contract with AZ.
 On 8 September 2023, she scored her first professional goal in her debut for AZ.
 On 18 November, Spaan scored 11 seconds into a match against FC Utrecht; her swift strike set the record for fastest goal scored in the Eredivisie.
 Spaan continued to show quality in front of the net, tallying 11 goals in her first season at AZ and becoming the team's 2023–24 topscorer.
 However, the team did not have a highly successful season and only won two games in the first half of the campaign.
 Spaan directly contributed to both victories, scoring in September 2023 to beat Heerenveen and then in the final match before the league's winter break to help produce an upset against Fortuna Sittard.
 Spaan also later scored against FC Twente on 23 March 2024, contributing to a 2–2 draw in HZ's first AFAS Stadion match in 12 years.

 In her second season at AZ, Spaan scored 5 across 22 games, with an additional goal coming in the KNVB Cup.
 On June 16, 2025, she signed a one-year extension with the club.
+Once the 2025–26 Eredivisie commenced, Spaan had trouble finding joy in playing football.
+After not managing to score in any of the first 8 league games of the season, she announced via social media that she would be stepping away from professional football for the foreseeable future.